Some 1,200 jobs lost as Wrightbus falls into administration

 Michael Magnay and Peter Allen from Deloitte confirmed their appointment as joint administrators to Wrights Group Limited, Wrightbus Limited, Wright En-Drive Limited, Wright Composites Limited and Metallix Limited, together “the Companies” on Wednesday.

-Wrights Group, which is privately owned, had been seeking an investor or buyer since July when it first emerged that the business was in financial difficulties and had called in Deloitte.
+Wrights Group had been seeking an investor or buyer since July when it first emerged that the business was in financial difficulties and had called in Deloitte.

 The administrators said on Wednesday that since no buyer had emerged for the company that “approximately 1,200 redundancies” had to be made.